Sean E. Ward (D) (C) (I)

 Prior Committee Assignments: Public Safety (Chair) and Civic Center (Chair)

 Sean E. Ward has been an Albany County Legislator since 1995, representing residents of the 17th Legislative District and since the 2010 re-districting, he represents the 16th Legislative District.
+As of January 2016, Sean was elected Chairman of the Legislature.
 The 16th District encompasses all of the Village of Green Island and portions of the Cities of Cohoes and Watervliet and the Town of Colonie, including all of Maplewood.

 Sean was elected Deputy Majority Leader with the start of the 2000 County Legislative session.
-He served as Chairman of both the Legislature's 2000 Redistricting Commission and the Item-Pricing Subcommittee.
+He served as Chairman of the Legislature's 2000 and 2015 Redistricting Commissions and the Item-Pricing Subcommittee.
 In addition, Sean chaired the Legislative Tobacco Task Force which was charged with developing a policy on distribution of Albany County's share of the national tobacco settlement.
 Sean also represented the Legislature on the Albany County Traffic Safety Awareness Committee.

 Among his legislative accomplishments are the securing of $500,000 for Green Island's Cohoes Avenue reconstruction project and $400,000 to advance construction in downtown Cohoes from the County's "Advantage" economic development program.
-Additionally, he secured legislative approval for $140,000 in job creation and retention grants for Green Island Empire Zone businesses through the Business Incentive Fund.
+Additionally, he helped secure legislative approval for $140,000 in job creation and retention grants for Green Island Empire Zone businesses through the Business Incentive Fund.
+These funds helped to enhance economic development efforts in those two communities by creating businesses that brought with them just under 1,000 jobs and increasing the tax base substantially.

 Active in organizations devoted to youth activities, Sean was head coach of the Heatly High School girls varsity basketball team and the Heatly boys varsity baseball and soccer teams.
 He also has coached soccer in the Watervliet Youth Soccer Program, and coached Academy Of The Holy Names, St. Basil's and Youth of Green Island (YOGI) CYO basketball, Green Island Little League, Spring and Devilcats youth baseball, and St. Brigid's girls softball.
 He was an active participant of the Albany Sports Foundation and Project CARE, a program devoted to helping youth avoid alcohol and drugs.